unfriendly/quake-port/README.md

 ## Running a dedicated server

-If you'd like to run a dedicated server, the only snag is that unlike regular Quake 3, you'll need to double check the content server to make sure it supports the mod / maps you want your server to run (which you can deduce from the [public manifest](http://content.quakejs.com/assets/manifest.json)).
+If you'd like to run a dedicated server, the only snag is that unlike regular Quake 3, you'll need to double check the content server to make sure it supports the mod / maps you want your server to run (which you can deduce from the [public manifest](http://content.fatality.io/assets/manifest.json)).

-Also, networking in QuakeJS is done through WebSockets, which unfortunately means that native builds and web builds currently can't interact with eachother.
+Also, networking in Phasor Quake is done through WebSockets, which unfortunately means that native builds and web builds currently can't interact with eachother.

 Otherwise, running a dedicated server is similar to running a dedicated native server command-line wise.